 PHILLIPS, Peter C. B. and YU, Jun.
-A two-stage realized volatility approach to the estimation for diffusion processes from discrete observations.
-(2005).
-Available at: https://ink.library.smu.edu.sg/soe_research/2048 for Research in Economics at Yale University
+A Two-Stage Realized Volatility Approach to Estimation of Diffusion Processes with Discrete Data.
+(2006).
+29-2006, 1-27.

+Available at: https://ink.library.smu.edu.sg/soe_research/946

 This Working Paper is brought to you for free and open access by the School of Economics at Institutional Knowledge at Singapore Management University.
 It has been accepted for inclusion in Research Collection School Of Economics by an authorized administrator of Institutional Knowledge at Singapore Management University.
 For more information, please email cherylds@smu.edu.sg.